Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/Meeting with Dan Milroy.md

 - Fractale project
 	- Multi cluster scheduling, we'll eventually run into a scaling problem with the current fluxion (low throughout due to searching for matches with DFS)

+For project:
+- History of Sub Graph Isomorphism
+- History Graph Neural Networks
+- Implementation of Graph NN for scheduling with fluxion
+- Comparison with non NN fluxion and NN fluxion